ultasun/schooldb/README.md

 ### MySQL
 The intended [*DBMS*](https://en.wikipedia.org/wiki/Database#Database_management_system) for this schema is *MySQL*.

+### Style
+Try to keep each line within `src/core.sql` to be less than 80 columns wide.

 # Installation
 ### Dependencies
 *Python 3*, *BASH*, and *MySQL* are required to follow the *Installation Procedure*.